-In the standard context of randomized algorithms, a concrete motivation for minimizing the randomness-complexity is provided by the exponential effect of the latter measure on the timecomplexity of a possible derandomization.
+In the context of traditional randomized algorithms, a concrete motivation for minimizing the randomness-complexity is provided by the exponential effect of the randomness-complexity on the time-complexity of a possible derandomization.
 In contrast, in the context of property testing, derandomization is typically infeasible, because (as noted above) deterministic testers cannot have sublinear query complexity.
-Instead, a different motivation (advocated in [G]), becomes very relevant in this context.
+Instead, a different motivation (advocated by the first author [12]), becomes very relevant in this context.